-Most women are aware of the general milestones in their lives when it comes to their reproductive or fertile period.
+Most women are aware of the general milestones in their lives regarding their reproductive or fertile period.
 We know about puberty signaling the beginning of the fertile years, the decades of dealing with a menstrual cycle, and the onset of menopause, which signals the end of the reproductive years.
+Sometimes, early menopause occurs.

-We associate menopause with our grandmothers and later our mothers.
+We associate menopause with our grandmothers and, later, our mothers.
 We try to cast it out of our minds when we are younger because it is something that happens to “old women.”
 However, menopause can start earlier than some might think, even when it happens within the average timeline.
 At Chapel Hill Gynecology, we can help you navigate menopause, no matter your age.

 What is Considered Early Menopause?

 As women age, their ovaries start to decline in function.
-They will then start producing lower levels of estrogens and other reproductive hormones.
+They will then start producing lower levels of estrogen and other reproductive hormones.
 As a result, ovulation and menstruation stop.

 Menopause is generally confirmed when a woman has not experienced menstruation in 12 consecutive months (when there is no other apparent cause).
-The average age for a woman to experience the onset of menopause is 51 and it usually happens between the ages of 45 and 55.
+The average age for a woman to experience the onset of menopause is 51, usually between the ages of 45 and 55.

 According to the North American Menopause Society (NAMS), if a woman experiences the onset of menopause before the age of 40, it is referred to as premature or early menopause.
-Early menopause and premature menopause, affect only 1% of women under 40.
-But even if you fall into that minority, with the help of an OB/GYN that specializes in caring for menopausal women of all ages, you can form a treatment plan, adjust and keep living life to the fullest.
+Early menopause and premature menopause affect only 1% of women under 40.
+But even if you fall into that minority, with the help of an OB/GYN specializing in caring for menopausal women of all ages, you can form a treatment plan, adjust and keep living life to the fullest.

 What are the Symptoms of Early Menopause?